usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project03.md

 1. 40 pts: Code review.
     1. Please sign up for a different grader than you met for project02.
     1. You will demonstrate the required interfaces and implementation, but no new test cases are required.
+    1. Make sure to include your fixes for issues filed in project02.
+    1. Make sure your code is simplified, with conventional test cases and no copied/pasted code.

 ## Implementation tips
 1. You'll need SQL `pragma foreign_keys = on;` for each database connection.